 Direct property can provide the potential for capital growth over the long term, offers diversification benefits, and access to regular income that isn't necessarily correlated to listed investments.

 Investments in listed real estate trusts also offer potential capital growth and diversification benefits.
 As it can be traded on a stock exchange, these types of investments can also provide the benefit of liquidity.

-Hear from Steven Bennett, Head of Direct at Charter Hall about the importance of commercial property in your investment portfolio.
+Hear from Steven Bennett, Direct CEO at Charter Hall about the importance of commercial property in your investment portfolio.

 On this page, we’ll cover the basics of commercial property investment, including advantages and risks, how to get started, and what potential returns to expect.

 Direct funds or listed real estate investment trusts (REITs) often provide access to high quality commercial properties in diversified portfolios.
 You can invest as an individual, through a self-managed super fund (SMSF) or through other entities such as companies or trusts.